 knowledge.
 Sign up today.

 2016 will see the mandatory use of Level 2 BIM on all public-funded projects.
 In this 10 part series we explore how your business can become BIM-ready.
-This time, creating a business audit (part one).
+This time, risk analysis.